bajistic/bajistic.github.io/_posts/2025-06-02-ai-assistant-01.md

   </video>
 </div>

-### Next Steps

-- Link different apps together for actual integration (not just separate tasks).
+---

+## next up

+- actually link the apps together for “real” integration, not just doing tasks separately. maybe start with automating something like tax declaration.
+- scan my inbox for important mails and actually handle follow-up: schedule invoices, catch errors, handle small admin tasks, ask for clarifications, etc.

+---

+## the goal

-- Handle invoices and manage boring, recurring tasks like bill payments and renewals.
+- deal with invoices and boring, repeating stuff like bills and renewals.
-- Smarter reminder options.
+- make reminders smarter (right now they’re pretty basic).

+---

+## the stack

+- node server running on a raspberry pi
+- connects to openai api
+- uses google docs + calendar apis

+---

-## The Goal
+## privacy notes

-I want a general assistant that feels close to AGI—something that just handles all the routine stuff, so I don’t have to.

-As a non-software person, seeing what's possible with AI tools just gets me more excited.
-The "super assistant" may not be AGI-level (yet 😅), but it’s already saving me time and sanity, and that’s a win.
+- uses telegram api, openai api, so there are obviously privacy risks to consider. but openai probably has all my data so whatever